NathanLundner/instashell/README.md

 ## Updates:

-#### You can now use -tun0 in the ip option to automtiaclly parse your tun0 IP into instashell.
+#### You can now use -tun0 in the ip option to auto parse your tun0 IP into instashell.

 ## Usage